This Insulated Mug Is Perfect for Anyone Who Wants to Keep Coffee Hot for Days

-Not only does this Stanley Master Series bottle keep coffee hot for days, it'll keep ice cream frozen overnight, too.
+Not only does this Stanley Master Series bottle keep coffee hot for days, but it'll keep ice cream frozen overnight, too.

 There are more insulated bottles out there these days than ever before, but they’re not all created equal.
 Lots of travel mugs leak, cool down too quickly or just aren’t durable.

 I’ve yet to find an insulated bottle that keeps drinks hotter for longer than the Stanley Master Series.
-The biggest bottle in the series is a 1.4-quart stainless steel behemoth weighing nearly 3 lbs.
+The biggest bottle in the series is a 1.4-quart stainless-steel behemoth weighing nearly three pounds.
 It might sound excessive, but it’s truly the most impressive insulated bottle I’ve ever seen.
 To show off how well it works, the Stanley team once filled up a set of these with fresh, hot coffee in Seattle and drove it to a trade show in Salt Lake City.
 Not only was it still hot when it arrived more than 24 hours later, but it was also still steaming when I opened one of the bottles I got at the trade show again the following day.
 Officially, Stanley says it can keep liquids hot for 27 hours and iced for up to 100.

-This huge insulated bottle is for the one who needs several cups of coffee to get going in the morning, or for roadtrippers and winter sports lovers who want hot chocolate that's actually hot when they're ready for it.
+This huge insulated bottle is for the one who needs several cups of coffee to get going in the morning or for roadtrippers and winter sports lovers who want hot chocolate that's actually hot when they're ready for it.
 The top lid conveniently doubles as a cup.
 The inner cap allows you to pour slowly and refrain from letting out too much heat by opening the bottle all the way when you're ready for a drink.